airbytehq/airbyte/README.md

 ## Features

+* **Built for extensibility**: Adapt an existing integration to your needs or build a new one with ease.
 * **Normalized schemas**: Elegant, entirely customizable and a fully extensible admin panel.
 * **Full-grade scheduler**: Automate your replications with the frequency you need.
 * **Real-time monitoring**: We log all errors in full detail to help you understand.